Vanshaj0429/Quantum-Statevector-Simulator/README.md

 ## Performance

 The simulator includes runtime analysis comparing naive matrix multiplication and tensor multiplication methods.
 See the generated plots in the plots directory.

-## Testing

-To ensure the correctness of the simulator, run the unit tests provided.

-    python -m unittest discover tests
+Also if you go through the notebook then can check the plots there as well.